Two loop calculation of Yang-Mills propagators in the Curci-Ferrari model: Analytic results

 from which one recovers the two-loop universal $\beta_\lambda$ function.
 The expansion in the infrared regime leads, for the IR safe scheme, to

 where the constant $S_2=2 \sqrt 3 /9\, \text{Cl}_2(2\pi/3)\simeq 0.2604341$.
 It is remarkable that the low-momentum behavior of $\gamma_A$ is completely governed by the 1-loop result.

 As a further crosscheck of our calculation, we have used the symmetries of the model.
-In particular, the Curci-Ferrari model possesses a (non-nilpotent) BRST-type symmetry.
+In particular, the Curci-Ferrari model possesses a (non-nilpotent) version of Becchi-Rouet-Stora-Tyutin (BRST) symmetry.
 Together with the equation of motion for the antighost field, this symmetry implies a relation between the ghost dressing function and the longitudinal component of the vertex function $\Gamma^{(2)}_{AA}$, namely

 see \cite{Tissier:2011ey} for more details.
 We have checked that this identity is fulfilled by our expressions up to the relevant order of accuracy.